 This post will provide details about the best tours available in Brooklyn, New York.
-In addition to our walking tours, we’ll also include details about the popular bus, bike and food tours you can take in this historic neighborhood.
+In addition to our pay-what-you-wish walking tours, we’ll also include details about the popular bus, bike and food tours you can take in this historic neighborhood.

 The following section will include details about various walking tours you can take in Brooklyn.
 In addition to explaining what you will see and do during each tour, we will also provide information about prices, duration, availability and other important factors to consider.

 You could go directly to our schedule of tours to see what we have available for you, but we detail our Brooklyn tours below.